Proper care after surgery will result in a shorter heart surgery recovery time. Here are some guidelines for care after leaving the hospital.

 Home Care Can Help

 Coming home after heart surgery or a stroke can be scary.
 But an experienced Heaven at Home in-home caregiver provides the comfort and security needed to settle in stress-free.
-Having someone available who understands the specific care requirements and keeps everything running smoothly with errand running and transportation, medication reminders, meal preparation, personal care and housekeeping allows more time to focus on a faster recovery.
+Having someone available who understands the specific care requirements and keeps everything running smoothly with errand running and transportation, medication reminders, meal preparation, personal care and housekeeping allows more time to focus on a faster heart surgery recovery.

 Source: Cleveland Clinic, WebMD, HeartSurgeons.com